As part of our mission to prepare students for life beyond school we have a very proactive approach to exposing our students to the world of work.

 For all Students

 Local employers visit our school frequently to talk about careers and/or to lead sessions or assemblies.
-Some examples include our local army careers officer and our local Chief Inspector of police.
+Some examples include our local army careers officer, apprentices from Bentley and our local Chief Inspector of police.
 We are fortunate enough to have excellent links with a variety of organisations in our community and we utilise these links to the full, in order to provide our students with the best possible practical advice.

 Kurtis SkellernKurtis Skellern from May Bank, Newcastle, joined our Sixth Form after completing his GCSEs at Wolstanton high school.
 After working incredibly hard for 2 years and having his sights set on Oxford University, his dream of reading Law at Oxford is now a reality.
 Kurtis gained AAA grades in his Economics, History and Politics A Levels.